A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

-On the other hand, the inadequacy of small block sizes for the extreme value theorem to hold is offset by the added flexibility for setting a larger thershold in the hybrid-Hill estimation, with augmented capacity for accurate inference that actually takes places in the tail region.
+On the other hand, the inadequacy of small block sizes for the extreme value theorem to hold is offset by the added flexibility for setting a larger threshold in the hybrid-Hill estimation, with augmented capacity for accurate inference that actually takes places in the tail region.
 Eventually, for smaller block sizes nearing a single data-point, the BM method seamlessly defaults to the mainstream POT approach ascribed to $m=1$.
 The assumptions involved, laid out just next in Section \ref{SSec:Struct}, do allow every $m\geq 1$.
 By construction, the hybrid method discards those lower block maxima that might be too small to be considered representative of extremal behaviour and would otherwise hinder a a proper GEV parametric fit.
 One such applied situation relates the contribution of very dry months to assessing extreme monthly rainfall, whose lowest maxima values would scupper every attempt to find a plausible GEV-fit to the whole sample of BM.
 Not for nothing, avoiding this pitfall is deemed a necessity, formalised in Condition 3.2 of \citet{BucherSegers18}, albeit in a time-series context.\\

-To fix ideas, let $X_1,X_2, \ldots , X_n, \dots$ be a sequence of independently and identically distributed random variables (i.i.d.) with the same distribution function (d.f.) $F$ belonging to the max-domain of attraction of an extreme value distribution $G$ in the Fr\'echet family of distributions.
+To fix ideas, let us begin with a sequence $X_1,X_2, \ldots , X_n, \dots$ of independently and identically distributed (i.i.d.) random variables with common distribution function (d.f.) $F$ belonging to the max-domain of attraction of an extreme value distribution $G$ in the Fr\'echet family of distributions.
 That is, we assume that there exist constants $a_n>0$ such that

 for every continuity point of $G$.
 Then, $G(x)=G_{\gamma}\bigl((x-1)/\gamma\bigr)$ and $G_\gamma$ is the Generalised Extreme Value (GEV) distribution function given by

 for all $x$ such that $1+\gamma x>0$, whereby we say that $F$ belongs to the domain of attraction of the Fr\'echet distribution with distribution function $\exp\{-x^{-1/\gamma}\}$, $x\geq 0$, for some extreme value index $\gamma>0$.
 Let us note that if there is a limiting distribution to the i.i.d. partial sequence of linearly normalised maxima then that distribution in the limit must be max-stable.
 In particular, if ascribed to $\gamma >0$, the extreme value types theorem \citep[due in various degrees of generality to][]{FisherTippett28,Gnedenko43,deHaan1970} statement in \eqref{eq:DoA} is tantamount to the following limit relation running instead on the set of real values: for all $x \geq 0$,